 Applicant Information Sessions

-- TEA will host applicant information sessions which
+- TEA hosted two applicant information sessions in which potential applicants were provided details about:

-- the contents of the RFA documents, and
+- the contents of the application document; and

 Required Resources and Information

-Applicants whose sponsoring entity holds a Texas 501(c)(3) are to complete and submit the Generation 20 Charter Application (PDF, 2,330 KB) and required attachments listed below.
+Applicants whose sponsoring entity holds a Texas 501(c)(3) are to complete and submit the Generation Twenty-Four Charter Application (Word, 385 KB) and required attachments (PDF, 1,490 KB).
+Please also review the errata (PDF, 523 KB) to the required attachments document, posted December 20, 2018.

 Selected Laws and Rules Applicable to Open-Enrollment Charters